Join book lovers from around the globe

 Bookstores.

 Booksellers from all over the country will open independent, pop-up bookshops for the weekend, providing a booklover's paradise in downtown St. Petersburg, Florida.
-Visitors will find books of every description, from ancient and rare fine bindings to reading copies, on a stunning variety of topics, at The Coliseum, a beautiful, historic venue.
+Visitors will find books of every description, from rare fine bindings to reading copies, on a stunning variety of topics, at The Coliseum, a beautiful, historic venue.

 Paradise.